Why capable professionals lose confidence when it matters most

 Confidence is not a personality trait

-We tend to talk about confidence as if it is something you either have or you do not.
-In reality, confidence is highly contextual.
-It changes depending on who is watching, what is at stake, and what the consequences feel like.
+We tend to talk about confidence as if it is something you either have or you do not, but actually, confidence is highly contextual.
+It changes depending on who is watching, what's at stake, and what the consequences feel like.

 Many professionals are confident in familiar environments.
 Where expectations are clear.
 Where mistakes are recoverable.
 Where the room feels safe.